-- The first case is when new data (or SUFF of data) D_2 introduces new attributes (Figure 2a).
-This could happen, when some new knowledge about a subject is available and new variables into a model need to be introduced. - In the second case, new data (or SUFF of data) D_2 has only partial attributes (Figure 2b).
+(Figure 3a).
+This could happen, when some new knowledge about a subject is available and new variables into a model need to be introduced.

+- In the second case, new data (or SUFF of data) D_2 has only partial attributes (Figure 3b).
 Sometimes new data that only has part of model attributes is available.
 In spite of that, it still contains useful knowledge about present attributes and their relationship, that could be used to strengthen the model. - The combination of the first two cases is the third one.
-New data (or SUFF of data) D2 has some new attributes as well as some old attributes of D1 are missing (Figure 2c).
+New data (or SUFF of data) D_2 has some new attributes as well as some old attributes of D_1 are missing (Figure 3c).

-Figure 2: (a): D_2 introduces new attributes; (b): D_2 has partial attributes; (c): D_2 has partial attributes as well as introduces some new.
+Figure 3: (a): D_2 introduces new attributes; (b): D_2 has partial attributes; (c): D_2 has partial attributes as well as introduces some new.

-Experiments showed there is a large difference between the first two cases and the third case.
+Experiments showed that there was a large difference between the first two cases and the third case.
 While in the first two cases all the attributes can be related because they are present in at least one data set or SUFF, in the third case it is really complicated to relate attributes that are only in D_1 with those only in D_2 .
 Hence it was necessary to conduct different experiments for the first two cases and the third case respectively.